How to Get Rid of Bees DIY

 Paper wasps build nests under any horizontal surface.
 They are commonly found on limbs, eaves of buildings, beams, and supports in roof voids, garages, barns, sheds, and other similar places.

 Honey bees make a series of vertical honeycombs made of wax.
-Hone bees colonies are mostly in manufactured hives; occasionally, they nest in cavities in large trees, voids in building walls, or other protected areas.
+Honey bee colonies are mostly manufactured hives.
+Occasionally, they nest in cavities in large trees, voids in building walls, or other protected areas.